feathersjs/docs/guides/chat/authentication.md

-# Adding authentication
+# Add authentication

 In the previous chapters we [created our Feathers chat application](./creating.md) and [initialized a service](./service.md) for storing messages.
-For a proper chat application we need to be able to register and authenticate users.
+For a proper chat application we need to register and authenticate users.

-## Generating authentication
+## Generate authentication

-To add authentication to our application we can run
+To add authentication to our application, we can run

 ```
 feathers generate authentication
 ```

-This will first ask us which authentication providers we would like to use.
-In this guide we will only cover local authentication which is already selected so we can just confirm by pressing enter.
+This first asks which authentication providers we'd like to use.
+In this guide, we'll only cover local authentication.
+It should be selected by default.
+Press enter.

-Next we have to define the service we would like to use to store user information.
-Here we can just confirm the default `users` and the database with the default NeDB:
+Next we have to define the service we'll use to store user information.
+Simply confirm the default `users`, then the default NeDB database:

 ![Final Configuration](./assets/authentication.png)

-> __Note:__ For more information on Feathers authentication see the [authentication server API documentaion](../../api/authentication/server.md).
+> __Note:__ For details on Feathers authentication see the [authentication server API documentation](../../api/authentication/server.md).

-## Creating a user and logging in
+## Create a user and log in

 We just created a `users` service and enabled local authentication.
-When restarting the application we can now create a new user with `email` and `password` similar to what we did with messages and then use the login information to get a JWT (for more information see the [How JWT works guide](../auth/how-jwt-works.md)).
+When restarting the application, we can now create a new user with `email` and `password`, similar to what we did with messages.
+The login information is then processed into a JWT (JSON Web Token).
+(For more information see the [How JWT works guide](../auth/how-jwt-works.md)).

-### Creating the user
+### Create the user

 We will create a new user with the following data: